spectrochempy/spectrochempy/docs/devguide/be_prepared.rst

        conda install git

-To check whether or not *git* is correctly installed, use:
+To check whether or not *git* is correctly installed, use

 .. sourcecode:: bash